Sales Funnel Explained: Stages, Examples & Optimization Guide

 The shape, speed, and complexity of a sales funnel vary dramatically depending on the business model and customer type.

-- B2B Sales Funnel Example (Enterprise SaaS): An account executive uses LinkedIn Sales Navigator and email for cold outreach (Awareness).
+- **B2B Sales Funnel Example (Enterprise SaaS): **B2B Sales Funnel Example (Enterprise SaaS): An account executive uses LinkedIn Sales Navigator and email for cold outreach (Awareness).
 A prospect downloads a gated industry report (Interest).
 They then attend a product demo with their team (Consideration).
 After the demo, they request a security review and enter procurement negotiations (Intent).
 Finally, the contract is signed (Purchase).
-This entire sales cycle can take 60 to 120 days.
+The sales cycle can vary substantially based on deal value, stakeholders, security requirements, and procurement complexity.

 - B2C Sales Funnel Example (E-commerce): A user sees a targeted ad on Instagram for a pair of sneakers (Awareness).
 They click through to the product page and browse different colors (Interest).
 They add a pair to their cart (Consideration).
 They get distracted and leave the site, but an abandoned cart email reminds them (Intent).
 They click the link in the email and complete the checkout (Purchase).
 This cycle can take just a few hours.